Today I want to share with you some pain and thoughts on current state of npm packages and

-But things get complicated when you decide to use continuous integration/deployment, where your project is constantly built from scratch.
-Our TeamCity instance builds about 150 times a day on average and npm packages is installed every single time.
+But things get complicated when you decide to use continuous integration/deployment, where your project is being constantly built from scratch.
+Our TeamCity instance builds about 150 times a day on average and npm packages are installed every single time.
 Usually it takes about 30 seconds to

 I came across an old article where Mikeal Rogers talks about the reasons for committing your

 node_modules into git.
-For the first time this may sound crazy to you, but the justifications he gives is very strong.
-And if you're still not convinced, take a look at this question on StackOverflow.
-Just in case you haven't noticed, all three top-voted answers recommend the same.
-Even npm documentation agree with this approach!
+For the first time this may sound crazy to you, but the justifications he gives are very strong.
+And if you’re still not convinced, take a look at this question on StackOverflow.
+Just in case you haven’t noticed, all three top-voted answers recommend the same.
+Even npm documentation agrees with this approach!

 node_modules folder into git.
 You know what?

 Some npm packages are so huge that committing them becomes scary: